-In the first semester of appointment for new jointly appointed faculty members, the Executive Associate Dean meets with the faculty member and the DEOs of the appointing units to clarify the units' expectations and the faculty member's responsibilities.
+In the first semester of appointment for new jointly appointed faculty members, the Associate Dean of Arts and Humanities or Associate Dean for the Natural, Mathematical, and Social Sciences meets with the faculty member and the DEOs of the appointing units to clarify the units' expectations and the faculty member's responsibilities.
 A written agreement results from this meeting, and that agreement may be updated annually.
 This agreement (and any updates) are made available to review committee in all probationary reviews and reviews for promotion and tenure.

 Both units must cooperate in all reviews of the jointly appointed faculty member-probationary reviews, reviews for promotion and/or tenure, and tenured faculty reviews.
 In probationary and tenured faculty reviews, the departments should coordinate their evaluations of the faculty member's record and discuss points on which their evaluations or recommendations coincide with or conflict with one another, so as to provide the best possible guidance.
 In reviews of not-yet-tenured faculty, both DEOs must sign the University's "Annual Review of Probationary Faculty" form.

 The College has established procedures under which faculty may ask to move all or part of their budgeted appointment to a different department of appointment, or for jointly appointed faculty to alter the percentage appointment in each department.
 The College considers such movements of appointment to be a reallocation of faculty lines.
 The deadline for such requests from faculty is February 1 each year.

 During the fall semester.
 The faculty member must first discuss the possibility of a change in appointment with the DEO of his/her current home department and with the DEO of the department in which s/he seeks a budgeted appointment.
 (In the case of a faculty member already jointly appointed, s/he discusses the possibility of a change in the percentage time allocated to each department with the DEO of each department.)
 In both departments, the DEO must also consult the departmental faculty on the request.